Riselya/Infection-and-Migration-metaanalysis/README.md

 # Effect-of-infection-on-migration-meta---analysis

-This is the code and data for our article "How does infection alter animal migration?
-A meta-analysis across experiemntal and observational studies" by Alice Risely, Marcel Klaassen, and Bethany Hoye.
+This is the code and data for our article "Migratory animals feel the cost of getting sick: a meta-analysis across species " by Alice Risely, Marcel Klaassen, and Bethany Hoye.
 Publication details TBC.

 We carry out the analysis with the package Metafor.